Lundalogik/version-control-with-git/exercises/README.md

 Now checkout `exercises/branches` again.
 Notice how this file changed back to the way it looked before your changes?
 You can still find your changes if you check out your branch again.
-Do it if you're paranoid, but come back here afterward!
+Do it if you're feeling paranoid, but come back here afterward!

 Now we'll do some house cleaning and delete your version of the branch.
 Deleting